 Gustav Düben the elder (1628-90) is generally regarded as the main assembler of the collection, which contains vocal and instrumental works by more than 300 composers from Germany, Italy, France, Poland, England, the Baltic countries and Sweden, besides a large number of anonymous works.
 It is most llikely that the collection represents what remains of the music library from the Swedish Royal Court during the reign of Queen Christina (1644-54), Charles X Gustav (1654-60), Charles XI (1660/1672-97), and Charles XII (1698-1718).

-The Düben Collection was catalogued for the first time in the 1880s by the librarian Anders Lagerberg, who assigned to its various manuscripts the library signatures still in use.
+The Düben Collection was first catalogued in the 1880s by the librarian Anders Lagerberg, who assigned the library signatures still in use.
 The importance of the collection for 17th-century European music history was soon recognized, and many of its works have since been published in modern editions and discussed in the scholarly literature.
 Folke Lindberg prepared a detailed catalogue of the vocal works (1946) and Erik Kjellberg catalogued the instrumental works (1968), but neither was published.
-Bruno Grusnick began a chronological catalogue of the vocal works (Svensk tidskrift för musikforskning, 1964 and 1966), but it extended only until 1680.
-Jan Olof Rudén made catalogue cards of all music preserved in manuscript at Uppsala university for RISM and a detailed study of the watermarks in the collection (1968), but it covered only those with the foolscap design.
-Despite all this research, a published catalogue of the Düben Collection did not yet exist.
+Bruno Grusnick began a chronological catalogue of the vocal works (Svensk tidskrift för musikforskning, 1964 and 1966), but it finished in 1680.
+Jan Olof Rudén catalogued all music preserved in manuscript at Uppsala university for RISM and produced a detailed study of the watermarks in the collection (1968).
+Despite all this research, a published catalogue of the Düben Collection did not exist until the Düben Collection Database Catalogue first went online in 2006.